 Interactive Shader Format

 Magic supports the Interactive Shader Format (ISF) and includes many ISF filters, as described in our User's Guide.
 ISF was developed by Vidvox, and there is a lot of great information for developers on their ISF blog page.
 You can also go to interactiveshaderformat.com to find new effects, play around with them directly in your web browser, and download them for use in Magic.

 FreeFrame 1.6 plugins

-Magic's Performer edition supports the FreeFrame 1.5 plugin specification (FFGL), allowing a wide variety of third-party plugins to be used as Magic modules.
-The FreeFrame 1.5 web site is a good starting point to learn more, but it is not well-maintained.
+Magic's Performer edition supports the FreeFrame 1.6 plugin specification (FFGL), allowing third-party plugins to be used as Magic modules.
+The FreeFrame 1.6 web site can be a good starting point to learn more, but it is not well-maintained.
 For a more up-to-date discussion, visit our forums, where you can do a keyword search for FFGL, or check out this thread for a user-contributed list of plugins.

 Our Tutorial Videos page has some quick and easy introductory videos for Magic.
 We also have a dedicated Tutorials forum that we update regularly.
 Our other forums provide hundreds of answered questions, extra effects and projects for downloading, and a dedicated community of users.
 Please join us!